mlanser/f451-sensehat/README.md

 ## How to test

 The tests are written for [pytest](https://docs.pytest.org/en/7.1.x/contents.html) and we use markers to separate out tests that require the actual Sense HAT hardware.
-Some tests do not rely on the hardware to be prexent.
+Some tests do not rely on the hardware to be present.
 However, those tests rely on the `pytest-mock` module to be present.

 ```bash
 # Run all tests (except marked 'skip')